Suicides at the Golden Gate Bridge: Charles S. Gallagher Sr. and Jr.

+500th and 501st victims

+The 500th jumper was Steven Houg, 26 years old, who made the leap to death on October 10, 1973.
+The 501st, a woman who jumped October 11, was not immediately identified.

 Marc Salinger

 Twenty-eight-year-old Marc Salinger, oldest son of former Kennedy Administration press secretary Pierre Salinger, jumped to his death from the bridge on February 9, 1977.
 While Salinger had known John F. Kennedy through his father's professional association with the president, he had also known him on a personal level.
 According to his family, Salinger, who had occasionally been Kennedy's golf caddy, never got over the president's assassination.
 After Salinger's mother had identified the body, the San Francisco Coroner's Office announced Salinger's death to the press.
 A resident of the San Francisco Bay Area at the time of his death, Salinger was buried in San Mateo County.

 Steven and Kellie Page

 On January 28, 1993, Steven Page murdered his wife Nancy and then threw his 3-year-old daughter Kellie off the Golden Gate Bridge, before jumping off the bridge himself.

-Page worked as a buyer at Owaga-Mune Nursery in Fremont, California.
+Page worked as a buyer at Ogawa-Mune Nursery in Fremont, California.
 The Page family home was in Fremont, but Page maintained a separate apartment after he and his wife separated.
 At 10:00 a.m. on January 28, Page drove to their Fremont house and murdered his wife with a 12-gauge shotgun.
 He then left a message for his mother-in-law to pick up his nine-year-old stepson from school.
 After arriving at the Page home, she discovered the body of her daughter.
 Page, after killing his wife, drove with their three-year-old daughter, Kellie, to the Golden Gate Bridge.
 Highway patrol officers noticed Page walking along the bridge carrying a bundle and recognized it to be a small child.
 After being approached by the officers because of his unusual behavior, Page threw Kellie over the railing, then climbed over the railing himself and jumped off.
 Following the incident, investigators were puzzled by Page's apparent lack of psychological indicators prior to the murder/suicide.

-U.S. Coast Guard spokesperson Shelly Freier stated the USCG had recovered the bodies of both father and daughter by the next day, January 29.
+U.S. Coast Guard spokesperson Shelly Freier stated the USCG had recovered the bodies of both father and daughter.
 An apology letter addressed to Page's stepson, who was at school at the time of all three deaths, was found at the family home.
 In the letter Page apologized for what he had done, showing premeditation for both the murders of his wife and daughter as well as his suicide.